 Basic understanding about the extent of the working day and the working week needs to be reached.
-The norm for time off is one day off per week plus six weeks' holiday.
+The norm for time off is one day off per week plus six weeks' holiday (four Sundays and a Sunday off after Christmas and after Easter).
 It should be clearly understood that 'one day off per week' does not mean that the curate is expected to work continuously the other six days.
 A standard pattern to consider is a working day consisting of three sessions - morning, afternoon, evening - of which the curate works for two of those sessions.